Neural Weight Compression for Language Models: Experiments

-\textbf{Training.} We train compression network on a dataset consisting of all linear layer weight tensors from Llama 3-8B.
-Both the encoder and decoder of the model consist of 4-layer residual MLPs with a width of 512.
-We have used four quality levels: $\lambda_q \in \{0.29,\ 0.83,\ 10,\ 20\}$.
-To plot the rate-distortion curve, we use $\lambda$ ranging from 30 to 10{,}000.
+\paragraph{Training.} We train the codec on a dataset consisting of all linear layer weight tensors from Llama 3-8B.
+Both encoder and decoder consist of 4-layer residual MLPs with a width of 512.
 See \Cref{sec:network_design} for more details.